 Nezih Altay, PhD – Logistics/Operations: Nezih is an associate professor of operations management at the Driehaus College of Business at DePaul University.
 Orignally trained as a chemical engineer, his research specializes in after-sale service operations, disruption management and humanitarian supply chains.
 He serves as the U.S. regional editor of the Journal of Humanitarian Logistics & Supply Chain Management, area editor of the International Journal of Services Sciences, and editorial board member of Service Business, Production & Inventory Management Journal, and the International Journal of Integrated Supply Management.
-He is currently the VP Awards for the College of Humanitarian Operations & Crisis Management, a special interest group within the Production & Operations Management Society.
+He is currently the vice president of awards for the College of Humanitarian Operations & Crisis Management, a special-interest group within the Production & Operations Management Society.

 Sarah Kesler, M.D. – Health/Medical: Sarah is a practicing physician with a focus on clinical critical medicine, ethics and the delivery of health care in humanitarian contexts. internist with more than 15 years of experience in intensive care units and combines this with a background in public policy.
 She has served on Médecin San Frontières’ (MSF’s) emergency roster and been deployed in South Sudan and Chad.
 She is also the co-director of the University of Minnesota’s annual International Refugee Disaster Simulation.

 Joshua M. Pearce, Ph.D. – Manufacturing: Joshua is the Chair in Information Technology and Innovation at the Thompson Centre for Engineering Leadership and Innovation at Western University in London, Ontario, Canada.
 He also holds duel appointments at Western University's top ranked business school and the department of electrical and computer engineering.
-His research concentrates on the use of open source appropriate technology to find collaborative solutions to problems in sustainability and poverty reduction.
-His research spans areas of electronic device physics and materials engineering of solar photovoltaic cells, and RepRap 3-D printing, but also includes applied sustainability and energy policy.
+His research concentrates on the use of open-source appropriate technology to find collaborative solutions to sustainability and poverty reduction issues.
+His research spans areas of electronic device physics and materials engineering of solar photovoltaic cells, and RepRap 3D printing, but also includes applied sustainability and energy policy.
 He is the author of Open-Source Lab: How to Build Your Own Hardware and Reduce Research Costs.

 Board of Directors (US)